Hashish Addiction: Symptoms, Causes, Effects and Treatment

 What Are The Different Forms Of Hashish?

-The different types of hashish are listed below:
+Here are the different types of hashish listed below:

-- Lebanese Hash: Originating from Lebanon, this hash is typically reddish-brown and is made from mature plants.
-It is known for its smooth texture and aromatic flavor.
+- Lebanese Hash: Originates from Lebanon, reddish-brown, made from mature plants, known for smooth texture and aromatic flavor.

-- CO2 Hash: Produced using carbon dioxide under high pressure, this form of hash is clean and potent, often used in medical applications.
+- CO2 Hash: Produced with carbon dioxide under high pressure, clean, potent, and used medically.

 How is Hashish Consumed?